NikolayS/file_copier/README.md

 # file_copier
 Simple file copier: for a file given by URL, saves it locally.
-Written in PHP
+Also supports file uploads.
+Written in PHP.

 ## Installation
 Installation is straightforward: